polipodi/neoload-web-deployment/README.md

       Change **PATH_TO_YOUR_MONGODB_DIRECTORY** to the path of your data directory.

       > This is a mapping allowing persistence of a volume when your docker containers are restarted.
-This way, the MongoDB data is not volatile anymore
+This way, the MongoDB data is not volatile anymore.

         ```
         mongo: